- Differentiate between the social actor, the motivated agent, and the autobiographical author

 For human beings, the sense of the self as a social actor begins to emerge around the age of 18 months.
 Numerous studies have shown that by the time they reach their second birthday most toddlers recognize themselves in mirrors and other reflecting devices (Lewis & Brooks-Gunn, 1979; Rochat, 2003).
 What they see is an embodied actor who moves through space and time.
 Many children begin to use words such as “me” and “mine” in the second year of life, suggesting that the I now has linguistic labels that can be applied reflexively to itself: I call myself “me.”
 Around the same time, children also begin to express social emotions such as embarrassment, shame, guilt, and pride (Tangney, Stuewig, & Mashek, 2007).
 These emotions tell the social actor how well he or she is performing in the group.
 When I do things that win the approval of others, I feel proud of myself.
 When I fail in the presence of others, I may feel embarrassment or shame.
 When I violate a social rule, I may experience guilt, which may motivate me to make amends.

-Traits and roles, and variations on these notions, are the main currency of the (McAdams & Cox, 2010).
+Traits and roles, and variations on these notions, are the main currency of the self as social actor (McAdams & Cox, 2010).
 Trait terms capture perceived consistencies in social performance.
 They convey what I reflexively perceive to be my overall acting style, based in part on how I think others see me as an actor in many different social situations.
 Roles capture the quality, as I perceive it, of important structured relationships in my life.
-Taken together, traits and roles make up the main features of my , as I apprehend it in my own mind (Hogan, 1982).
+Taken together, traits and roles make up the main features of my social reputation, as I apprehend it in my own mind (Hogan, 1982).

 If you have ever tried hard to change yourself, you may have taken aim at your social reputation, targeting your central traits or your social roles.
 Maybe you woke up one day and decided that you must become a more optimistic and emotionally upbeat person.
 Taking into consideration the reflected appraisals of others, you realized that even your friends seem to avoid you because you bring them down.
 In addition, it feels bad to feel so bad all the time: Wouldn’t it be better to feel good, to have more energy and hope?
 In the language of traits, you have decided to “work on” your “neuroticism.”
 Or maybe instead, your problem is the trait of “conscientiousness”: You are undisciplined and don’t work hard enough, so you resolve to make changes in that area.
 Self-improvement efforts such as these—aimed at changing one’s traits to become a more effective social actor—are sometimes successful, but they are very hard—kind of like dieting.
 Research suggests that broad traits tend to be stubborn, resistant to change, even with the aid of psychotherapy.
 However, people often have more success working directly on their social roles.
 To become a more effective social actor, you may want to take aim at the important roles you play in life.
 What can I do to become a better son or daughter?
 How can I find new and meaningful roles to perform at work, or in my family, or among my friends, or in my church and community?
 By doing concrete things that enrich your performances in important social roles, you may begin to see yourself in a new light, and others will notice the change, too.
 Social actors hold the potential to transform their performances across the human life course.
 Each time you walk out on stage, you have a chance to start anew.